What To Do If You Haven’t Filed Your Individual Tax Return

 Filing your return as soon as possible is critical because the penalties and interest on any unpaid tax can add up quickly.
 However, taxpayers who have had a history of filing and paying on time in the past may qualify for penalty relief.
 If you’ve filed your returns and have paid any tax due on a timely basis for the past three years, the IRS offers first-time penalty abatement.

-Our CPA firm specializes in preparing current, amended, and delinquent tax returns for both individuals and small businesses.
+Our CPA firm specializes in preparing current, amended, and delinquent tax returns.
 So why wait any longer?
 Call our office today to learn more about how we can help you to become current with the IRS.

 To learn more about our tax services, call our office today at (727) 391-7373.